-You stated that the Housing Element must be done by the end of April to get done or the City may miss out on grant funding.
-What grant funding?
+You stated that the Housing Element must be done by the end of April to get done or the City may miss out on grant funding?

 According to my calculations, the City would need 900 acres to meet the required affordable housing needs.
 How long do we have to show we can do this?